lhh421/lessonslearned/Signs-of-effective-project-manager.md

   - Visible layout of tasks in "To-Do" / "On-Hold" / "WIP" / "Completed" buckets to allow accountability, resource management, etc.

 Provide environment for Developers to get things done, efficiently
+- Allow flexibility in Developer work hours as long as work gets done and does not impact other parties involved
 - No constant update meetings at 10am

 Supply environment to foster Developers career growth